Adaptive Incremental Mixture Markov chain Monte Carlo: Acknowledgements

 \section{Acknowledgements}

-The Insight Centre for Data Analytics is supported by Science Foundation Ireland under Grant Number SFI/12/RC/2289.
+The Insight Centre for Data Analytics is supported by Science Foundation Ireland under grant SFI/12/RC/2289.
 Nial Friel's research was also supported by a Science Foundation Ireland grant: 12/IP/1424.
-Adrian Raftery's research was supported by NIH grants R01 HD054511 and R01 HD070936, and by Science Foundation Ireland grant: 11/W.1/I2079.
-Antonietta Mira's research was supported by Swiss National Science Foundation grant.
+Adrian E. Raftery's research was supported by NIH grants R01 HD054511 and R01 HD070936, Science Foundation Ireland grant 11/W.1/I2079, and the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+Antonietta Mira's research was supported by a Swiss National Science Foundation grant.